BrunoDegliEsposti/NodeGenLib/README.md

 aabb and Z if candidates belong to a sufficiently old generation.
 - Use parent node of y to prune candidates around y, and additionally use any accepted candidates to further prune candidates during expansion.
+- Feel free to suggest or contribute additional ideas for further improvements